pddpdd20020105/tswd-portfolio/makeover-monday.md

 I evaluated the original visualization using Stephen Few's Data Visualization Effectiveness Profile.
 Overall, I found the visualization visually engaging and informative.
 The colors, country flags, labels, and circular design make the visualization attractive and help draw attention to the topic.

 However, the biggest issue is readability.
-The circular layout makes it difficult to quickly compare the trade balances of different countries.
+The circular layout makes it difficult to quickly compare the trade balances of different countries because the bars extend in different directions around the circle rather than sharing a common baseline.
+For example, comparing Canada’s $34.9 billion surplus with Singapore’s $27.2 billion surplus requires the reader to visually trace bars positioned at different angles.
 There are also many visual elements competing for attention, which makes the chart feel somewhat crowded.
 While the visualization is effective at attracting attention and communicating the general idea, it is less effective for making detailed comparisons.

 Based on this critique, I decided that my redesign should focus on making comparisons between countries easier.
 I plan to use a simpler layout, clearer labels, and fewer unnecessary visual elements.